dognotdog/ptpwebcam/README.md

 ## Installation

+### System Requirements

+A compatible camera connected via USB to a Mac running OS X 10.12 through 10.15 (only 10.14 has been confirmed to work so far).

+### Binary Packages

 Installer packages from the latest release are available from the [Releases page](https://github.com/dognotdog/ptpwebcam/releases) of this project.

 ### Testing the Installation